The Selection: Plot

 America easily makes friends (Marlee Tames, a Four and a farmer) and enemies (Celeste Newsome, a Two and a model) within the first week of her stay, but her unique personality also catches the attention of the palace staff and the country.
 She still doesn't want to marry Prince Maxon, but a chance meeting in the gardens causes them to befriend each other.
 America still loves Aspen, but she gradually starts to fall in love with the prince.
 Maxon gives America his first kiss, and she begins to think that she could maybe marry him and forget Aspen.
 Rebels constantly attack the palace, which helps turn away the weak-earthed competitors, but also makes things tense, especially when the rebels seem to be getting closer.
 Things also become tense in the competition when America starts to feel jealous of Maxon spending time with the other Selected.

 America eventually sees Aspen again when he enters the palace as a new member of the guard.
 He was drafted into the army, where he earned top honors.
 Aspen's appearance confuses America's feelings even more and she begins to feel like she is still in love with him when he sneaks into her room to see her.
 Having a romantic relationship with someone other than the prince during the competition is considered treason, and the punishment for treason can be as severe as death.
-America sees Aspen in spite of the possible consequences.
+America meets with Aspen in spite of the possible consequences.

-After an attack from the rebels that leads to three of the Selected leaving, Prince Maxon decides to narrow down the girls from ten to six, calling them The Elite.
+After an attack from the rebels that leads to three of the Selected leaving, Prince Maxon decides to narrow down the girls to six, calling them The Elite.
 When America's name ends up among the six chosen to stay, she realizes that she does have feelings for Maxon and could see herself happy with him.
 With this in mind, she tells Aspen that she cannot continue their romantic liaisons.
 Instead of getting discouraged, Aspen claims that he will fight even harder to win her love again over Maxon.
-The book ends with America finally realizing that she is exactly where she ought to be — among the Elite.
+The book ends with America finally realizing that she is exactly where she ought to be—among the Elite.